ArithNagasena/ArithNagasena/README.md

 <tr>
 <td width="60%" valign="top">

-**Undergraduate at the University of Plymouth and Kingston University** passionate about building full-stack solutions and exploring the world of **software engineering, networking, AI, IoT, and embedded systems** — from a React front end to a microcontroller on the desk.
+**Undergraduate at the University of Plymouth and Kingston University** passionate about building full-stack solutions and exploring the world of **software engineering, networking, AI, IoT, and embedded systems** from a React front end to a microcontroller on the desk.

 * 🎓 Undergraduate in **Software Engineering**
-* 🛠️ Working across **full-stack development, AI integration, IoT, embedded systems, networking & cybersecurity**
+* 🛠️ Working across **full-stack development, AI-assisted development, IoT, embedded systems, networking & cybersecurity**
 * 🌱 Currently learning **AI-Driven Full-Stack Development**
 * 📫 Reach me at **[arithcola@gmail.com](mailto:arithcola@gmail.com)**

 </td>
 <td width="40%" align="center" valign="middle">